Educational Specialist with a concentration in Educational Leadership and Policy Studies

 Purdue quality.
 Flexible schedule.

 The Ed Specialist degree is an online program featuring a combination of virtual class meetings, online content, and internship experiences in your own school or local area.
+This program has rolling admissions.
+You may start the program any fall, spring, or summer.

 Advancing your degree beyond Ed.S.